-Fatal injury: The death of an employee, contractor or seasonal worker as a result of work activities with the business.
-This includes the traditional activities within our operations and also travelling for work purposes, for example engineers visiting other factory sites, or people travelling to attend a training course.
+Fatal injury: We report the death of an employee, contractor or seasonal worker as a result of work activities with the business.
+This includes the traditional activities within our operations and under our direct control.
+It also includes employees travelling for work purposes, for example engineers visiting other factory sites or travelling to attend a training course.
+We also include the death of contractors whose activities are under our direct control and are our responsibility.
 Deaths from natural causes, e.g. a heart attack, and deaths from non-work activities are not included.

-Reportable injury: An injury which resulted from an accident arising out of or in connection with work activities and which was required to be reported to the external regulatory authorities under the terms of the legislation of the country.
+Reportable Injury: An injury which resulted from an accident arising out of or in connection with work activities and which was required to be reported to the external regulatory authorities under the terms of the legislation of the country.
 This excludes injuries reported only to the country's social welfare or workers' compensation schemes or where a reported injury is subsequently not attributed to the business by the authorities in official statistics.